Ryan: It’s a shame the story of Captain Kirk didn’t get its due

 It’s patently ridiculous and part of a disturbing pattern that has emerged over the years since the inception of the NASCAR Hall of Fame.

-Kirk Shelmerdine worked as a crew chief for Richard Childress Racing from 1982-92.
+UNKNOWN: Kirk Shelmerdine was crew chief for Richard Childress Racing and driver Dale Earnhardt from 1982 through 1992, scoring 46 NASCAR Cup victories, along with winning four Cup championships.
 (Photo by ISC Images & Archives via Getty Images)

 Crew chiefs get no respect when it comes to being considered for legendary status, never mind actually being enshrined.